-The OEL provides governance and administrative support to the ELCFV.
+The DEL provides governance and administrative support to the ELCFV.
 Support from other State agencies and local governments as described herein will be coordinated with the responsible offices as applicable.

 SECTION II: CONCEPT OF OPERATIONS (COO)

 II-1 Objectives

 The objective of this COOP is to ensure the capability exists to continue essential functions across a wide range of potential emergencies, specifically when the main coalition office or its satellite offices are either threatened or inaccessible.
 The objectives of this plan include: